Salleko Dance Group

 The Salleko Dance Group (in Basque, Salleko Dantza Taldea; in Spanish, Grupo de Danzas Salleko) is a Basque cultural association founded in 1962, whose objective is the institutionalization and promotion of Basque dance, a relevant aspect of Basque culture.

+History

 Establishment

 The Basque dance and music group was founded in 1962 by Brother Basilio, of the De La Salle Brothers, as a school group.
 The Salleko Basque dance group directed its work from the beginning of research, learning, teaching and dissemination of Basque dance and Basque folklore.

 1970s - 2000

 One of the main members of the group was Fernando Irasuegui, a txistu teacher and member of the Sestao Municipal Music Band.
 In its beginnings, during the 1970s and 1980s, the dance group had to make a selection of dancers (dantzaris), because many people wanted to be part of the group.

 Due to its growth, in 1988 it was legally constituted as a cultural association to institutionalize itself as a cultural organization and continue with the work it had carried out up to that moment.
 Since its creation, the dance group has performed in almost every municipality and every province throughout Spain.
 In addition, they have also performed in other countries such as France or Italy.

 The name "Salleko" means "of La Salle" in Basque (Salle-ko).
 The name comes from the creation of the group by Brother Basilio at the La Salle Brothers College in Sestao, group of "la Salle", Salleko.